johanhenriksson/d2prox/README.md

 # d2prox

-Simple Diablo II proxy written in Go.
+Diablo II proxy written in Go.
 Proxying allows the user to bypass IP rate limits set by battle.net.

 *It's currenly hardcoded for the European realm.
 Additionally it will only run on the same machine as the Diablo client, which makes it completely useless.
 However, anyone who knows how to compile it should be able to configure it to work with any realm/ip.*